Only Happy When It Rains

-Composition and recording
+Recording and composition

 "Only Happy When It Rains" was written and recorded between March 1994 and May 1995.
 It was written in sessions with band members Duke Erikson, Shirley Manson, Steve Marker and Butch Vig in Marker's basement recording studio, and recorded at Smart Studios in Madison, Wisconsin.
 Bass guitar was played by Mike Kashou, and additional percussion by Pauli Ryan.
 In the latter stages of the album's recording, Garbage mixed this song twice before it was mastered.
 At the last minute, Vig made the guitar tracks louder; he later claimed it still did not sound the way he heard it in his head.
 The mix was noted for Manson's voice being at the same volume as the instruments; in mainstream pop, the lead vocal is usually louder than the instruments.

-The song is in the key of G# minor, the time signature of 4/4, and at a tempo of 120 beats per minute.
-Its chord progressions are G#m–F#–E–C#m–E–F# in the verses and C#-F#-A-B in the chorus.
+Lyrically, Manson described "Only Happy When It Rains" as "about wanting love but knowing life will always get in the way... yet not being obliterated by that.
+It's a song for people that know what it is like to live on the dark side of life.
+It's about devotion but a different kind—a devotion to the truth and to freedom... and to hell with the consequences."
+The song is in the key of G♯ minor, the time signature of 4/4, and at a tempo of 120 beats per minute.
+Its chord progressions are G♯m–F♯–E–C♯m–E–F♯ in the verses and C♯-F♯-A-B in the chorus.

 Marker explained the song's bleak lyrics as a mockery of the angsty "wearing your heart on your sleeve thing" prevalent in mid-1990s alternative rock songs, as well as a self-deprecating reference to Garbage's own dark lyrics.
 Manson explained that the song was "a dig at ourselves because we like records that don't make us feel very happy, and at this so-called 'alternative' scene of 'we're so weird and more wonderful than everybody else'".
 Vig added that "'Only Happy When It Rains' was "about what happened with grunge and the angst-filled thing which has dominated the American alternative rock scene...
 With us there's self-deprecation, we have to poke fun at ourselves because we're so incredibly obsessive about the songs and the lyrics, which makes us filled with self-loathing, hurhur."
 Garbage said they referenced both the title of The Jesus and Mary Chain song "Happy When It Rains" (1987) and Manson's own Scottish psyche.
-Lyrically, Manson described "Only Happy When It Rains" as "about wanting love but knowing life will always get in the way... yet not being obliterated by that.
-It's a song for people that know what it is like to live on the dark side of life.
-It's about devotion but a different kind—a devotion to the truth and to freedom... and to hell with the consequences."